woosting/linux/contents/block-devices/btrfs.md

 # Btrfs

-DESCRIPTION: [Btrfs][3] is a modern copy on write (CoW) filesystem for Linux aimed at implementing advanced features while also focusing on fault tolerance, repair and easy administration.
+> [Btrfs][3] is a modern copy on write (CoW) filesystem for Linux aimed at implementing advanced features while also focusing on fault tolerance, repair and easy administration.
 Jointly developed at multiple companies, Btrfs is licensed under the GPL and open for contribution from anyone.

-APPLICATION: Btrfs subvolume snapshots can replace lxc-snaphot functionality should the latter be bugged (as is the case for the openWRT version used on the Turris Omnia at the time of writing).
+Replace lxc-snaphot functionality should it be bugged (as is the case for the openWRT version used on the [Turris Omnia][4] at the time of writing).

-## Create subvolume
+## Create subvolumes

+Create a subvolume:
 ```
 $ btrfs subvolume create <path/to/target>
 ```

-## Snapshot subvolume
+## Snapshot subvolumes
+Snapshot a subvolume:
 ```
 $ btrfs subvolume snapshot <path/to/source> <path/to/target>
 ```